 The creation of "Evil Ash".
 It begins with an eye appearing on Ash's shoulder and progressing to a head, torso, and finally a separate body.
 That scene was scarier than most of the zombies!
 Bonus Nightmare Retardant when Evil Ash is knocked out and buried, although the beheading that ensues between those sequences are still scary.

-In the comic Freddy VS Jason VS Ash, Ash has a nightmare echoing the events from Evil Dead 2 except his bad hand sprouts metal claws from the fingertips, his fingernails being forced out of the way by the claws being drawn with loving, gory detail.
+In Freddy VS Jason VS Ash, Ash has a nightmare echoing the events from Evil Dead 2 except his bad hand sprouts metal claws from the fingertips, his fingernails being forced out of the way by the claws being drawn with loving, gory detail.

 The Manster is the source for Army of Darkness's Evil Ash transformation idea.
 A slower transformation with lots of creepy goodness as the victim copes with different stages.